magerton/drillinginfo-data-import/README.md

 # Overview

-This repo contains code to verify the version of Drillinginfo's DI Desktop Raw PLUS flat files and import them to R and Stata formats (.Rdata and .dta) using R. Memory requirements are 16Gb for the code to run, and 32Gb if dates are converted from `character` to `Date`.
-See the [Requirements](#requirements) section for more on this.
+This repo contains code to verify the version of Drillinginfo's DI Desktop Raw PLUS flat files and import them to R and Stata formats (.Rdata and .dta) using R. Memory requirements are 16Gb for the code to run, and possibly more if dates are converted from `character` to `Date`.

 # Requirements

-This repo is written in R. The required packages can be installed with `install.packages(c("haven", "lubridate", "readr", "R.utils", "data.table"))`.
-If writing data to Stata's .dta format, one can optionally gzip the .dta files and save considerable hard drive space.
-Zipping can be accelerated by optionally using the parallelized gzip command-line program `pigz` instead of `R.utils::gzip()`. `pigz` is optionally invoked from R using `system2()` if it is on the system path.
+These scripts are written in R. The required R packages can be installed with `install.packages(c("haven", "lubridate", "readr", "R.utils", "data.table"))`.

-The DI flat-files are fairly large and have the corresponding RAM requirements to load in memory.
-While every effort has been made to be efficient with memory by using R's `data.table` package and fast CSV readers `data.table::fread()` and `readr::read_csv()`, the code requires 16Gb of RAM to read in all tables, and 32Gb if dates in the production data table (PDEN_PROD) are to be converted from string to date.
+The DI flat-files are fairly large and have corresponding RAM requirements to load in memory.
+While every effort has been made to be efficient with memory by using R's `data.table` package and fast CSV readers `data.table::fread()` and `readr::read_csv()`, the code requires 16Gb of RAM to read in all tables, and possibly more if dates in the production data table (PDEN_PROD.txt) are to be converted from string to date.
 Whether this conversion is done or not is determined by the flag `CONVERT_PROD_CHARDATE_TO_DATE`.

+If writing data to Stata's .dta format (set this with `SAVE_TO_STATA`), one can optionally gzip the .dta files and save considerable hard drive space.
+Zipping can be accelerated by using the parallelized gzip command-line program [pigz](http://zlib.net/pigz/) instead of `R.utils::gzip()`.
+Using pigz requires that the command be on the system path.

 # Using the scripts